Sage

 Did You Know?

-- 2.In Medieval times, sage was so valued that it was said 'Why should a man die while sage grows in his garden?' reflecting its legendary healing properties
+- 1.In medieval times, sage was believed to be so powerful that it could grant immortality, leading to the proverb: 'Why should a man die while sage grows in his garden?'

 Classic Combinations